EdisonAgudelo/Hicop/README.md

 # Hicop
 Human Interface Communication Protocol

-user should create a file in this folder named hicop_config.h with the following
+user should create a file out of this folder named hicop_config.h with the following
 content: